rossph3lan/Recipe_Cluster/README.md

 1. **Navbar**

-* The navbar is made up of 5 Links : Clickable Logo, All Recipes, My Recipes, Add Recipes, Resources.
+* The navbar is made up of 5 Links : Clickable Logo, All Recipes, My Recipes and Add Recipes.
 When logged in "Log Out" is displayed in the navbar.
 When not logged in we have a "Sign up" and "Log In" links also displayed in the navbar.
 I chose green for the colour of the navbar as it is the colour symbolized with health and also most fresh produce "Eat your greens".